Wilbers ESA Conversion Demo

 People often ask how this is done, Ted Porter demonstrate the process in this 10 minute video:

-Today, we're going to take this leaking R1200 GS Adventure shock and replace the leaking components with the parts that come out of this box, which are the Wilbur's shock and the correct spring setup for this customer's weight.
+Today, we're going to take this leaking R1200 GS Adventure shock and replace the leaking components with the parts that come out of this box, which are the Wilbers shock and the correct spring setup for this customer's weight.

 The first thing we do is remove the heat shield by unscrewing these bolts that secure the heat shield.
 I've already got them loosened to hopefully move this along a little quicker.
-Heat shield is removed.
+The heat shield is removed.
 The next item that comes off is the rebound damping adjuster, a stepper motor in the bottom of the shock that adjusts the rebound damping.
 On your display, you see comfort, normal, and sport.
 Comfort, normal, and sport are the three damping positions controlled by this motor.

 Next, we're going to loosen up this set screw that secures the preload motor and keeps it from spinning.
 Now that we have that out of our way, you can remove the preload motor.
 We have a special tool that allows us to compress this piece and get it out of our way.